SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 # -- 0% Avg Match Rate instead of this change this too something else.

--- You have to anlayse the hoempage as it has the perfect dark theme integrated and after do as i have mentioned -- Dark theme is not perfect every where make it consitence everywhere also make sure that texts are in white or light color as durin dark theme white or light text can be visible if you have used the dark color font they will not be visible and also along with it check that background is in the dark or not as if not white font won't be visible.in profile page it is not working.
+# -- You have to anlayse the hoempage as it has the perfect dark theme integrated and after do as i have mentioned
+# -- Dark theme is not perfect every where make it consitence everywhere also make sure that texts are in white or light color as durin dark theme white or light text can be visible if you have used the dark color font they will not be visible and also along with it check that background is in the dark or not as if not white font won't be visible.in profile page it is not working. ✅ COMPLETED.

 # -- Navbar becomes too dark make it little lighter same as in the homepage. ✅ COMPLETED.
 # -- No need to make footer dark as it's color is perfect for both the dark and light theme. ✅ COMPLETED.